-On all of these trips we will utilize the WEB Site VRBO.com (Vacation Rental By Owner) for our lodging needs.
-This will allow us to stay in more residential settings for extended periods of time, rather than only one or two nights before heading off to the next destination.
+On all of these trips we will utilize the WEB Site VRBO.com (Vacation Rental By Owner) or Air B&B for our lodging needs.
+This will allow us to stay in more residential settings for extended periods of time before heading off to the next destination.

-Our 2016 trip to Europe is planned to last over a year and we are calling ourselves Obama Care Escapees.
+Our 2016 trip to Europe is planned to last over a year.
+We are calling ourselves Obama Care Escapees.
 With an annual health insurance premium of $18,000 for a $12,000 deductible policy for two healthy Americans, we chose to spend that money overseas and not contribute to such a flawed system.
 We will take advantage of an Affordable Care Act exemption allowing us to escape the IRS penalty if we leave the country for 330 days.

 Since my background is finance, I will be sharing and addressing the finances of constant rental and travel under the ‘Budget’ tab.